 The USDOT established four performance measures for pavement condition on the National Highway System (NHS).
-WisDOT established 4-year (2021) statewide targets for the Interstate system, as well as 2-year (2019) and 4-year (2021) statewide targets for the non-Interstate NHS in accordance with 23 CFR 490, Subpart C, which were approved at the state level on May 18, 2018.
+WisDOT established 2-year (2023) and 4-year (2025) statewide targets for the Interstate system, as well as 2-year (2023) and 4-year (2025) statewide targets for the non-Interstate NHS in accordance with 23 CFR 490, Subpart C, which were approved at the state level on December 16, 2022.
 The WisDOT statewide targets are:

-- Interstate Percentage of pavements in "good" condition: 4-Year Target ≥ 45 percent; - Interstate Percentage of pavements in "poor" condition: 4-Year Target ≤ 5 percent; - Non-Interstate NHS Percentage of pavements in "good" condition: 2-Year Target ≥ 20 percent and 4-Year Target ≥ 20 percent; and - Non-Interstate NHS Percentage of pavements in "poor" condition: 2-Year Target ≤ 12 percent and 4-Year Target ≤ 12 percent.
+- Interstate Percentage of pavements in "good" condition: 2-Year Target > 60 percent and 4-Year Target > 60 percent; - Interstate Percentage of pavements in "poor" condition: 2-Year Target < 4 percent and 4-Year Target < 4 percent; - Non-Interstate NHS Percentage of pavements in "good" condition: 2-Year Target > 30 percent and 4-Year Target > 30 percent; and - Non-Interstate NHS Percentage of pavements in "poor" condition: 2-Year Target < 10 percent and 4-Year Target < 10 percent.

-The Bay-Lake Regional Planning Commission, as MPO for the Sheboygan Metropolitan Planning Area, agreed to support the statewide pavement condition targets, which were approved by formal resolution on October 26, 2018.
-This followed limited time measuring pavement condition for Interstate and non-Interstate NHS segments in the Sheboygan Metropolitan Planning Area, and coming to the conclusion that the area had higher percentages of Interstate and non-Interstate NHS pavement in "good" condition as well as lower percentages of Interstate and non-Interstate NHS pavement in "poor" condition than statewide averages.
-Commission MPO staff will work closely with WisDOT and will plan and program projects so that they contribute toward the accomplishment of WisDOT's 4-year (2021) Interstate pavement condition targets as well as WisDOT's 2-year (2019) and 4-year (2021) non-Interstate NHS pavement condition targets.
+The Bay-Lake Regional Planning Commission, as MPO for the Sheboygan Metropolitan Planning Area, agreed to support the statewide pavement condition targets, which were approved by formal resolution on April 21, 2023.
+This followed limited time measuring pavement conditions for Interstate and non-Interstate NHS segments in the Sheboygan Metropolitan Planning Area, and coming to the conclusion that the area had higher percentages of Interstate pavement in "good" condition, and lower percentages of Interstate and non-Interstate NHS pavement in "poor" condition than statewide targets.
+However, the percentage of non-Interstate NHS pavement in "good" condition was lower than statewide targets (one of only three performance measures in which the metropolitan planning area fared worse than statewide targets).
+In spite of this below average statistic, MPO staff thought it would be best to support the statewide targets at this early stage in the target setting process until more robust data are available over time.
+Commission MPO staff will work closely with WisDOT and will plan and program projects so that they contribute toward the accomplishment of WisDOT's 2-year (2023) and 4-year (2025) Interstate pavement condition targets as well as WisDOT's 2-year (2023) and 4-year (2025) non-Interstate NHS pavement condition targets.